 Request a Workshop/Event

 In keeping with the mission of our outreach services, our staff members are available to lead and/or collaborate on a variety of presentations, programs, and events across the campus.
-If your campus department or organization would benefit from a workshop, event, or other form of outreach programming, please complete our online form and choose a topic from the drop-down menu.
-If you don’t see your topic of interest listed, please select “other” and describe what you are looking for and a staff member will contact you to discuss options.
+If your campus department or organization would benefit from a workshop, Thrive Celebration event, or other form of outreach programming, please email Dr. Jillian Neill or Dr. Denisha Champion and describe what you are looking for and a staff member will contact you to discuss options.